How to make a Wooden Barn Quilt

 Adding wood veneer tape

-I was so happy with the look I decided not to build a frame, but I still need to finish off the edges.
+I was so happy with the look I decided not to build a frame, but I still needed to finish off the edges.
 To do this I used wood veneer edging tape.
 It is so quick and easy to use which was great.

 wooden barn quilt